polkadot-developers/knowledgebase/current/advanced/cryptography.md

 ### Blake2

 [Blake2](<https://en.wikipedia.org/wiki/BLAKE_(hash_function)#BLAKE2>) is a cryptographic hash function.
-It is considered to be very fast and is also used in [Zcash](https://en.wikipedia.org/wiki/Zcash).
+It is considered to be optimized and is also used in [Zcash](https://en.wikipedia.org/wiki/Zcash).

 Substrate uses the [`blake2`](https://docs.rs/blake2/) implementation in Rust.